-National Eating Disorders Care Centre in Cape Town
+National Eating Disorders Care Programme in Cape Town

 Eating Disorders describe illnesses that are characterised by destructive eating habits and severe distress or concern about body weight or shape.